 Requirements: The Iowa Women in Natural Resources (IWINR) has a $500 scholarship opportunity for a graduating senior or a current student that intends to or is already attending a college, university, or community college in the State of Iowa.
 This is a non-gender based scholarship.
 The scholarship is for somebody pursuing a career in the natural resources field.
 This could include, but not limited, to the following

 - landscape architects

-Deadline: All entries must be postmarked by December 1, 2015.
-Click here to donwload the scholarship form.
+Deadline: All entries must be postmarked by December 1, 2017.
+Click here to download the scholarship form. (attached to this email)

 Amount: Receive up to $40,000 per year to attend a 4-year undergraduate institution for tuition, living expenses, books, and other required fees.

-- Be a current student at an accredited US community college or 2-year institution with sophomore status ora recent graduate (within the last 5 years)
+- Be a current student at an accredited U.S. community college or two-year institution with sophomore status by December 31, 2016, or a recent graduate (since spring 2012).

 Amount: 20-30 scholarship awards of $1500 & $2500

 - Applicants must be of minority ethnic status as defined by the Equal Employment Opportunity